jcosmo/scoutmgr/README.md

 You can manually deploy the already built application via a command like the following:

-    $ asadmin deploy --name myproject --contextroot myproject --force=true target/myproject-server/myproject-*.war
+    $ asadmin deploy --name scoutmgr --contextroot scoutmgr --force=true target/scoutmgr-server/scoutmgr-*.war

 However this approach is not typically used in development, instead deployment is done through the IDE.
 See below for how to run the project from within the IDE.

-After the application is deployed you can visit the local website at [http://127.0.0.1:8080/myproject](http://127.0.0.1:8080/myproject)
+After the application is deployed you can visit the local website at [http://127.0.0.1:8080/scoutmgr](http://127.0.0.1:8080/scoutmgr)

 IDE
 ---